gkaramanolakis/ISWD/README.md

 ```

 ## Download Data
-For reproducibility, you can directly download our pre-processed data files (split into multiple unlabeled/train/dev sets):
+For reproducibility, you can directly download our pre-processed data files:

 ```
 cd data
 bash download_data.sh
 ```

+The original product review datasets (OPOSUM) are available [here](https://github.com/stangelid/oposum).
+The original restaurant review datasets (SemEval) are available [here](https://alt.qcri.org/semeval2016/task5/).
+If you are using those datasets, please cite the corresponding papers.

 ## Running ISWD
 To replicate our EMNLP '19 experiments, you can directly run our bash script: